Browse By Name

 Expertise: Value based care, Risk bearing payment models, Fee for service, Physician practice management, Transplant/Transplantation, Immune Response, Immunology of Liver Regeneration, Viral Infections in Transplantation, Long-term outcomes after transplants, and Donor organ policies

-Department Chair, College of Liberal Arts
+Professor, Department of Religious Studies, College of Liberal Arts

 +1 512 471 8629